Eddystone family wants answers after stray bullet hits home, narrowly misses child

-EDDYSTONE, Pennsylvania (WPVI) -- A Delaware County family wants answers from police after a bullet flew into their home.
+EDDYSTONE, Pennsylvania (WPVI) -- A Delaware County family wants answers from police after a bullet flew into their home, but there is a question which town the shot came from.

 It happened on Friday night in the 1200 block of Eddystone Avenue in Eddystone.